Articles

 Parking

-Includes the number and location of all parking spaces, whether the spaces are reserved and/or non-reserved, the amount of rent the tenant must pay for parking spaces, the landlord’s designation of tenant parking areas and the tenant’s rights to additional parking areas.
+Includes the number and location of all parking spaces, whether the spaces are reserved and/or non-reserved, the amount of rent the tenant must pay for parking spaces, and the tenant’s rights to additional parking areas.

 Permitted Use*